Building Apps: Quick Start¶

-The following steps are written for development on a OSX or Linux system.
-Development on a Windows system is supported and should follow similar steps.
-Prior to proceeding Python must be installed and if preferred a Python virtual environment should be configured.
+The following steps are written for development on a OSX® or Linux® system.
+Development on a Windows® system is supported and should follow similar steps.
+Before proceeding, Python® must be installed, and if preferred, a Python virtual environment should be configured.
 For local testing a Redis server also must be installed and running.
-The steps to install Python, Redis, and configure a virtual environment are outside the scope of this document.
+The steps needed to install Python and Redis to configure a virtual environment are outside the scope of this document.

-This quickstart guide will walk through each step to create a working App.
-It will initialize a fully functioning App.
-Adding custom code/logic is not covered in this quickstart guide.
+This quick-start guide walks through the steps necessary to create and initialize a fully functioning App.
+Adding custom code or logic is not covered in this quick-start guide.

 This guide assumes that the workstation and ThreatConnect instance have the same version of Python installed.
-Writing Apps that support multiple versions of Python is supported but not covered in the quickstart guide.
+Writing Apps that supports multiple versions of Python is supported but not covered in the quick-start guide.

 Initializing an App¶

 pip install tcex mkdir TCPB_-_JsonPretty cd TCPB_-_JsonPretty tcinit --action create --template playbook_utility